Centurykoshi/quzify/README.md

-# 🎯 Poornima's Quiz - The Quiz App
+# 🎯 Centuriz's Quiz - The Quiz App

 Poornima's Quiz is a modern quiz application built with **Next.js**, featuring both **MCQ (Multiple Choice Questions)** and **Open-ended questions**.
 It is designed for interactive learning, AI-powered quiz generation, and a clean, responsive UI.